 Women can rely on a wide selection of vibrators for internal or external stimulation.
 Still, it’s worth noting that 7 out of 10 women need clitoral stimulation for orgasm.
 That means for these people, it could be worth investing in compact (e.g. bullet, egg) or powerful (e.g. wand) options.

 People suspect that vibrators could decrease the sensitivity of your clitoris after frequent use.
 But they’ve never been proven to produce long-term side effects.
 Our body could just be tired from prolonged contact.
 If this occurs, give it a rest for a few days, and you’ll eventually find your sexual appetite returning.

 Lubricants are optional for vaginal stimulation, but using it would definitely reduce friction and make for a smoother, more sensual experience overall.
+Applying lubricants to your dildo, kegel balls, or butt plug will also make the experience feel better.
 However, it’s a must for anal stimulation, since the anus doesn’t naturally provide its own lubrication.
 Be careful not to use silicone-based lubricants with silicone vibrators.

 Condoms can extend the lifespan of your sex toy and make cleanup easier.
 So if the size and shape allow it, they’re never a bad idea.
 Change the condom before it comes into contact with another part of your body.
 Also, never use condoms coated with silicone-based lubricants for silicone vibrators.